곧옵니다! Goordhow Filo! በቅርብ ቀን! Malapit na! አብ ቀረባ እዋን! 持续更新中! جلد آرہے ہیں!

 Information you provide directly to us

 - Registration Information.
-When you volunteer to participate in this public health activity, we may collect Personal Information such as your name, shipping address, and contact information (e.g., email or phone number).
+When you volunteer to participate in this research study we may collect Personal Information such as your name, shipping address, and contact information (e.g., email or phone number).

 - Self-Reported Information.
 You will be asked to provide us with additional information about your health, who you are around, and your living situation.